Gerhard grup_2023_©IGOR STUDIO.jpg

 Robert Gerhard

-Our quartet is a story of friendship.
-We know each other since our childhood and we always have shared the passion for playing music and learning.
+Our quartet is a story of vital friendship.
+We have known each other since childhood and we have always shared a passion for playing music and learning.

-Robert Gerhard was a catalan composer - he was born in Valls, which is very near our birth place in Catalunya - and he was a pupil of Schoenberg at the beginning of the XXth century.
-Thanks to Gerhard, people like Webern or Schoenberg himself were visiting Barcelona very often.
-One can read in their correspondence how amazed they were about the city and the culture at that time, just before the civil war and fascism killed any progress in Spain.
+Robert Gerhard was a Catalan composer.
+He was born in Valls, which is very near our birth place in Catalunya, and he was a pupil of Schoenberg at the beginning of the 20th century.
+Thanks to Gerhard, people like Webern and Schoenberg himself were regular visitors to Barcelona.
+One can read in their correspondence how amazed they were by the city and the culture at that time, just before the civil war and fascism killed any progress in Spain.

-That's why we took the name of Gerhard, because he was a resolute man; he joined the avangarde movement of that time and he fought for his idea of music in a way we feel very identified.
+That's why we took the name of Gerhard, because he was a resolute man; he joined the avant garde movement of that time and he fought for his idea of music in a way we strongly identify with.

 Gerhard_202302_©IGOR STUDIO_low.jpg